commerce-agent/cap/docs/specification.md

 ### 4.2.
 Interaction Model: Invoking CAP Skills via A2A Tasks

-All interactions between a Client Agent and an CAP Merchant Agent **MUST** be performed by invoking A2A Tasks, as defined in Section 6.1 and Section 7 of [A2A-SPEC].
+All interactions between a Client Agent and an CAP Merchant Agent **MUST** be performed by invoking A2A Tasks, as defined in the [A2A-SPEC].
 CAP leverages A2A's JSON-RPC 2.0 based methods for initiating tasks, sending messages, and retrieving results.

 #### 4.2.1.
 Initiating an CAP Skill as an A2A Task

-To invoke a specific CAP Skill (e.g., `cap:product_search`), the Client Agent **MUST** use a standard A2A RPC method that initiates or sends a message for a task, such as `message/send` (Section 7.1 of [A2A-SPEC]) or `message/stream` (Section 7.2 of [A2A-SPEC]) if streaming updates are desired and supported by the Merchant Agent.
+To invoke a specific CAP Skill (e.g., `cap:product_search`), the Client Agent **MUST** use a standard A2A RPC method that initiates or sends a message for a task, such as `message/send` or `message/stream` if streaming updates are desired and supported by the Merchant Agent.

-The A2A `Message` object (Section 6.4 of [A2A-SPEC]) within the request parameters (e.g., `MessageSendParams.message`) is structured as follows for CAP:
+The A2A `Message` object within the request parameters (e.g., `MessageSendParams.message`) is structured as follows for CAP:

 **Skill Invocation Method:**
 CAP extends A2A intent mechanism to supports two primary methods for a Client Agent to indicate the desired skill and provide its inputs: